Delphine LaLaurie: First marriage

-On June 11, 1800, at age 13, Delphine married Don Ramón de Lopez y Angulo, a Caballero de la Royal de Carlos, a high-ranking Spanish royal officer, at the Saint Louis Cathedral in New Orleans.
+On June 11, 1800, at age 13, Delphine married Don Ramón de Lopez y Angulo, a Caballero de la Real de Carlos, a high-ranking Spanish royal officer, at the Saint Louis Cathedral in New Orleans.
 Luisiana, as it was spelled in Spanish, had become a Spanish colony in the 1760s after France was defeated in the Seven Years' War.

-In 1804, after the American acquisition of what was then again a French territory, Don Ramón had been appointed to the position of consul general for Spain in the Territory of Orleans, and was called to appear at the court of Spain.
-While en route to Madrid with Delphine, who was then pregnant, Don Ramón suddenly died in Havana.
+In 1804, after the American acquisition of what was then again a French territory, Don Ramón had been appointed to the position of consul general for Spain in the Territory of Orleans and was called to appear at the royal court in Madrid.
+While en route with Delphine, who was then pregnant, Don Ramón suddenly died in Havana.
 A few days after his death, Delphine gave birth to his daughter Marie-Borja/Borgia Delphine Lopez y Angulo de la Candelaria, nicknamed "Borquita".
 The widowed Delphine and her child returned to New Orleans.

-Second marriage and death of husband
+Second marriage

-In June 1808, aged around 21, Delphine married Jean Blanque, a prominent banker, merchant, lawyer, and legislator.
-At the time of the marriage, Blanque purchased a house at 409 Royal Street in New Orleans for the family, which became known later as the Villa Blanque.
-Delphine had four children by Blanque, named Marie Louise Pauline, Louise Marie Laure, Marie Louise Jeanne, and Jean Pierre Paulin Blanque.
-Blanque died in 1816.
+In June 1808, aged around 21, Delphine married Jean Blanque, a prominent banker, merchant, lawyer and legislator.
+At the time of the marriage, Blanque purchased a house at 409 Royal Street for the family, which became known later as the Villa Blanque.
+Delphine had four children by Blanque, named Marie Louise Pauline, Louise Marie Laure, Marie Louise Jeanne and Jean Pierre Paulin Blanque.
+The elder Jean Blanque died in 1816.

 Third marriage

-On June 25, 1825, Delphine married her third husband, physician Leonard Louis Nicolas LaLaurie, who was 15 years her junior.
+On June 25, 1825, Delphine married her third husband, physician Leonard Louis Nicolas LaLaurie, who was fifteen years her junior.
 In 1831, she bought property at 1140 Royal Street, which she managed in her own name with little involvement of her husband.
 In 1832, she had a two-story mansion built there, complete with attached slave quarters.
-She lived there with her third husband and two of her daughters, and maintained a central position in New Orleans society.
+She lived at the residence with her third husband and two of her daughters, and maintained a central position in New Orleans society.

 The marriage soon showed signs of strain, however; on November 16, 1832, Delphine petitioned the First Judicial District Court for a separation from bed and board of her husband, in which Delphine claimed that LaLaurie had "treated her in such a manner as to render their living together unsupportable", claims which her son and two of her daughters by Jean Blanque confirmed.
 The separation does not seem to have been permanent, as Dr. LaLaurie was present at the Royal Street house April 10, 1834, the day of the fire.